 In Georgia, "probate" generally has three meanings:

-This post is not legal advice.
-If you have any questions about this information or about what to do when a loved one passes, please contact an attorney.
+The statements in this blog are generalities, and exceptions exist.
+And, as always, this post is not legal advice.
+If you have any questions about this information or about what to do when a loved one passes, please contact us.